List of Marvel Comics characters: F: Fang

 Fang is the name of several characters appearing in American comic books published by Marvel Comics.

-Fang I
+Fang (Imperial Guard)

 Fang is a Lupak, a wolf-like alien and member of the Royal Elite of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 In later appearances, the character develops new abilities, including teleportation, flight, energy projection, and matter manipulation.
 Like many original members of the Imperial Guard, Fang is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Timber Wolf.

+Fang later becomes a "Borderer": a Guardsman stationed on one of the Shi'ar's conquered worlds to help its governor enforce Shi'ar law there.
+Fang and a small number of other Guardsmen become renegades and turn traitor, betraying the Shi'ar Empire by serving Deathbird in her attempt to overthrow her sister Lilandra Neramani.
+The Brood interfere with a concussion-style bomb secretly hidden in the midst of the battle.
+Soon after this incident, Fang is killed when the Brood uses him as a host body for the egg of one of their young.
+His body is consumed and transformed by the Brood embryo implanted inside him, and the resulting Brood alien later fights Wolverine, who kills it.

-Fang is later infected by the Brood and killed by Wolverine.
-Following this, another Lupak named Nev-Darr is enlisted to replace him.
-When that one is killed, a third one takes his place.
+Following Fang's death, another Lupak named Nev-Darr is enlisted to replace him.
+When Nev-Darr is killed, a third one takes his place.

 Tamara Pearson

 Tamara Pearson is a worker of Ezekiel Sims who once helped him in welcoming Silk into the bunker where they kept her safe from Morlun.